SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

    <- The status message is Not Found

 Tuples are particularly useful as the return values of functions.
-A function that tries to retrieve a web page might return this ``(Int, String)`` tuple type to describe the success or failure of the page retrieval.
+A function that tries to retrieve a web page might return the ``(Int, String)`` tuple type to describe the success or failure of the page retrieval.
-By returning a tuple with two distinct values, each of a different type, the function can provide more useful information about its outcome than if it could only return a single value of a single type.
+By returning a tuple with two distinct values, each of a different type, the function provides more useful information about its outcome than if it could only return a single value of a single type.
 Functions are described in detail in :doc:`Functions`.